AP NewsBreak: US plans to lift protections for gray wolves

 They received endangered species protections in 1975, when there were about 1,000 left, only in northern Minnesota.
 Now more than 5,000 of the animals live in the contiguous U.S.

 Most are in the Western Great Lakes and Northern Rockies regions.
-Protections for the Northern Rockies population were lifted in 2011 and hundreds are now killed annually by hunters.
+Protections for the Northern Rockies population were lifted in 2011 and hundreds of wolves are killed annually by hunters in Wyoming, Idaho and Montana.

-State officials say wolves have continued to thrive despite pressure from hunting.
+State officials and government biologists have said wolves continue to thrive despite pressure from hunting.
 The animals are prolific breeders and can adapt to a variety of habitats.

-Wildlife advocates want federal protections kept in place until wolves repopulate more of their historic range that once stretched across most of North America.
+But wildlife advocates have fought to keep federal protections kept in place until wolves repopulate more of their historic range that stretched across most of North America.

 Since being reintroduced in Yellowstone National park and central Idaho in the mid-1990s, the Northern Rockies population has expanded to parts of Oregon, Washington and California.

-The Fish and Wildlife Service has argued for years that the gray wolf has recovered in the lower 48 states, despite occupying only a small fraction of the territory it once roamed.
-Agency officials insist that recovery of wolves everywhere is not required for the species to no longer be in danger of extinction.
+The Fish and Wildlife Service has argued for years that gray wolves have recovered in the lower 48 states, despite experts who contend they occupy about 15 percent of the territory they once roamed.
+Agency officials insist that recovery of wolves everywhere is not required for the species no longer to be in danger of extinction.

+John Vucetich, a wildlife biologist at Michigan Technological University, said most wolf experts probably would agree the species is not at imminent risk, but he said he considers dropping federal protections as a premature move.

+He said he could not pinpoint a threshold at which he would consider the wolves to be recovered but that "it's nowhere near as small as 15 percent" of the far-flung regions where they once lived.

 The government first proposed revoking the wolf's protected status across the Lower 48 states in 2013, but backed off after federal courts struck down its plan for "delisting" the species in the western Great Lakes region states of Michigan, Minnesota and Wisconsin.